dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 - Environment variables.
 The `:` delimiter should be replaced with double underscore (`__`) in environment variable names.
 - Optional JSON configuration file.
 The `DOTNET_DASHBOARD_CONFIG_FILE_PATH` setting can be used to specify a JSON configuration file.

-Example of configuring the dashboard when started from a Docker container:
+Consider the following example, showing how to configure the dashboard when started from a Docker container:

 ```bash
 docker run --rm -it -p 18888:18888 -p 4317:18889 -d --name aspire-dashboard \